itsVagueReality/itsVagueReality.github.io/README.md

 # Vague Reality

-Vague Reality is a startup idea which is still in development mode.
+Vague Reality is a human computer interaction startup idea which is still in development mode.

 ### stages
 * Idea Formulation